Ambulance services

 Medicare may pay for emergency ambulance transportation in an airplane or helicopter if you need immediate and rapid transport that ground transportation can’t provide.

-In some cases, Medicare may pay for limited, medically necessary, non-emergency ambulance transportation if you have a written order from your doctor stating that the transportation is medically necessary.
-For example, someone with End-Stage Renal Disease may need medically necessary ambulance transport to a kidney dialysis facility.
+In some cases, Medicare may pay for medically necessary, non-emergency ambulance transportation if you have a written order from your doctor that says the transportation is medically necessary.
+For example, a patient discharged from the local hospital may need a medically necessary ambulance transport to a skilled nursing facility.

 Your costs in Original Medicare